Priestly Blessing: Raising the hands

+In those congregation where the custom is to give the blessing during the week; with "five openings", traditionally linked to the verse in Song of Songs (2.8–9), where it is said that God "peeks through" the latticework, or the cracks in the wall.
+However, on Shabbot and Yom Tov it is customary to spread all fingers apart.

 Each kohen's tallit is draped over his head and hands so that the congregation cannot see his hands while the blessing is said.
 Performing the Jewish ceremony of the priestly blessing is known in Yiddish as duchening, a reference to the bimah on which the blessing is said.
 The tradition of covering the hands stems from the biblical prohibition against a Kohen with hands that are disfigured in any way from offering the blessing.
 The rabbis softened this prohibition by saying that a Kohen with disfigured hands to which the community had become accustomed could bless.
 In later centuries, the practice became for all Kohanim to cover their hands so that any disfigurement would not be seen by the Congregation.
 This gave rise to folklore that one should not see the hands of the Kohen or even that harm would befall someone who sees the hands of the Kohen.
-Some congregants will even turn their backs to the Kohanim so as to avoid any possibility of seeing their hands—although this practice is unsupported by any rabbinic source.
+Some congregants will even turn their backs to the Kohanim so as to avoid any possibility of seeing their hands—although this practice is unsupported by any rabbinic source, and in fact the halacha says that those who face away from the Kohanim are not included in the blessing.

 Prayer chant

 In some Jewish communities, it is customary for the Kohanim to raise their hands and recite an extended musical chant without words before reciting the last word of each phrase; in the Western Ashkenazic rite, there is a short chant before each word (except for the name of God), and usually the chazzan will begin a tune when he prompts the kohanim, who will then continue (rather than repeat) the tune.
 There are different tunes for this chant in different communities.
 Aside from its pleasant sound, the chant is done so that the congregation may silently offer certain prayers containing individual requests of God after each of the three blessings of the Kohanim.

 Because supplications of this nature are not permitted on Shabbat, in Eastern Ashkenazic communities, the chant is also not done on Shabbat.
 In Western Ashkenazic communities, it is done as normal on the Sabbath.

-In Israel it is not customary to this chant on a daily basis; some do so on Festivals as they would outside of Israel.
+In Israel, it is not customary to do this chant on a daily basis; some do so on Festivals as they would outside of Israel.